hannes-stoffel/proofofbrian/README.md

 # proofofbrian
-A Hive bot in Python to notify people of wrong hashtags
+A Hive bot in Python to notify people of wrong hashtags.
+Gets account key from a text file.